 - Enter a Title, Description, Category, and optional Completion Date.

 - Enter a thumbnail image, URL, and/or attach project files so the client has something to see.
 Images can be in .jpg, .jpeg, .gif, or .png format.
 Attachments can be in .doc, .swf, or .pdf format.
-The maximum size is 5 mb.
+The maximum size is 5 mb for the thumbnail and 25 mb for attachments.

 - Tag the project with relevant skills to help clients find your work more easily.
 When possible, link it to an Upwork contract, too.